fabferri/az-pattern/hub-spoke-vnets/hub-spoke-s2s-vpn/README.md

    ms.review=""
    ms.author="fabferri" />

-# Hub-spoke vnets with Azure Bastion in one hub vnet
+# Hub-spoke vnets with site-to-site VPN tunnels between the hubs
-The article describes a scenario with hub-spoke vnets in peering, with Azure Bastion deployed only in one hub vnet.
+The article describes a scenario with hub-spoke vnets in peering.
+The hub vnets are connected with S2S VPN tunnels through the VPN Gateways.<br>.
 The network diagram is reported below:

 [![1]][1]

-The configuration aims to use Azure Bastion to manage all the VMs in the local hub-spoke vnets, as well as in the remote hub-spoke vnets.

-- the Azure Bastion has to be deployed with **Standard** SKU;

-- the properties of Azure Bastion are configured as:<br>
-   "disableCopyPaste": false,<br>
-   "enableFileCopy": true,<br>
-   **"enableIpConnect": true,**<br>
-   "enableShareableLink": false,<br>
-   "enableTunneling": true, <br>
-The property **enableIpConnect** is required to connect via Bastion to the VMs via private IP address.

-- Azure Bastion can reach out the remote spoke3 and spoke4 across the site-to-site VPN between VPN gtw1 and VPN Gtw2.

-- the vnet peering betwen hub2-spoke3 and hub2-spoke4 has to correctly assigned:
+- The vnet peering betwen hub2-spoke3 and hub2-spoke4 are configured:
-   - vnet peering property in spoke3 is set to "Use the remote virtual network's gateway"
+   - in spoke3, the vnet peering property is set to **"Use the remote virtual network's gateway"**
-   - vnet peering property in spoke4 is set to "Use the remote virtual network's gateway"
+   - in spoke4, vnet peering property is set to **"Use the remote virtual network's gateway"**
-   - vnet peering in hub2 is set to "Use this virtual network's gateway"
+   - in hub2 vnet peering is set to **"Use this virtual network's gateway"**
+- A single Azure Bastion is used to manage all the VMs.
+Azure Bastion can reach out the remote spoke3 and spoke4 across the site-to-site VPN between VPN gtw1 and VPN Gtw2.
+The Azure Bastion has to be deployed with **Standard** SKU.
+- all the VMs, in spokes and in the hubs, can communicate (there is no need of ip forwarder)
+- the configuration does not use UDRs

 Below the property of the vnet peering in hub2 and spoke3 vnets: